trevorhuang1/csp_blog/_posts/2023-12-15-UndecidedProblems_IPYNB_2_.md

 **A.** The programmers can come up with an algorithm that will find 100% of the unreachable code, but it would take an unreasonable amount of time to run.

 **B.** The programmers can come up with an algorithm that correctly determines unreachable code most of the time, but it will not correctly identify unreachable code in all cases.
-It's B

 **C.** The programmers may be able to come up with an algorithm to find 100% of the unreachable code, but nobody has come up with the algorithm yet, so they will need more development time.

 **D.** The tool will not be able to correctly identify any cases of unreachable code.

+B because some algorithms are undecidable

 <details>
   <summary>Solution</summary>